carltonf/carltonf-blog-source/_posts/2016-08-11-a-learning-guide-gnome-shell-bug-fixing.md

 - General Information:  *Master*, helpful for debugging
 - Technology: *General*, you need to know the capacity of each component.
 - Looking Glass：*Master*.
-Not as useful as it claims to be but this is only built-in tool we have.
+Not as useful as it claims to be but this is the only built-in tool we have.
 - Development guide for GNOME Shell：*General*, this is more about feature development and upstream involvement.